How to fix unknown PCI device in Windows Device Manager

 Corrupt or missing video card drivers

-If installing the latest chipset or motherboard drivers does not resolve your issue make sure you have the latest drivers installed for your video card.
-A listing of video card drivers can be found on our video card drivers page.
+If installing the latest chipset or motherboard drivers doesn't resolve your issue, make sure you have the latest drivers installed for your video card.
+For a listing of video card drivers, see our video card drivers page.

 Other PCI device that Windows cannot identify

 If you tried the above two steps and your Windows Device Manager still contains an Unknown PCI device, likely the device cannot be identified.

 If you are attempting to install a new hardware device into the computer, and know what the device is that is not being identified, we suggest you obtain the latest drivers for that device.
 A listing of drivers is on our drivers page.